Winter League is underway with just one week left to go. The competition consists of singles and doubles matches.

 All dates & details are here.

-Great opportunity for new members to join up for the winter season in a relaxed and fun atmosphere!
+Junior Club provides a great opportunity for new members to join up for the winter season in a relaxed and fun atmosphere!

-in coming along in Term 2, please let Matthew Ball know.
+If you haven't attended these sessions before, and are interested to come along in Term 3, please let Matthew Ball know.

 2017 Ratings Gain

 We are now six months into the 2017 season, and there have been some impressive improvements by some of the new stars of the Association.
 A graph

 of this year's rating gains is here.

 Abbey Webb is clearly having the greatest gains for the season so far, with an incredible improvement in her ratings by about 600 points

 since the beginning of the year.
 Dan Heaphy has had the second-highest gains with impressive and steady improvements throughout the year,

 having gained over 400 points so far.
 Callum McKinnon has now moved up into third place with big rating jumps over recent weeks.